MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

-This `ImageFileInfo` class will be used to represent the image files in the `GridView`.
-Finally, we will make changes to the `MainPage.xaml` file to accommodate these changes.
+This `ImageFileInfo` class is used to represent the image files in the `GridView`.
+Finally, we'll make changes to the `MainPage.xaml` file to accommodate the changes to the model.

 ### Using platform-specific XAML markup

-There are a couple of items in our view markup which should be evaluated on Windows only.
+There are a couple of items in our view markup which should only be evaluated on Windows.
 Add a new namespace on the `Page` element of the `MainPage.xaml` file like this:

 ```xml
 ...
 xmlns:win="http://schemas.microsoft.com/winfx/2006/xaml/presentation"
 ```

-Now, in `MainPage.xaml`, replace the `ItemsPanel` property setter on the GridView element with the following code:
+Now, in `MainPage.xaml`, replace the `ItemsPanel` property setter on the `GridView` element with the following code:

 ```xml
 win:ItemsPanel="{StaticResource ImageGridView_ItemsPanelTemplate}"